 And with that obesity comes a rise in heart disease risk[*].
 Obesity ties closely to insulin resistance, high blood sugar, diabetes, dyslipidemia, high blood pressure, and a host of other CVD risk factors.

 Corn oil and other high-linoleic vegetable oils contribute to inflammation and drive weight gain and heart disease.
-It’s not great for your cholesterol either, despite what manufacturers claim.

-#4: Corn Oil is Bad For Your Arteries
+#4: It’s Bad for Your Arteries

-It’s true that corn oil decreases cholesterol.
 However, LDL cholesterol (LDL-C) and total cholesterol (TC) are both poor predictors of heart disease risk.

-There actually isn’t much of a link between either one and heart disease.
+There isn’t much of a link between either one and heart disease.
 The far better predictor is LDL particle number, or LDL-P [*].
 No research shows that corn oil affects LDL-P.

 The other issue is the mechanism through which corn oil lowers cholesterol: phytosterols.
 Phytosterols are the plant version of cholesterol, and humans don’t process them particularly well.